mozilla/kitsune/docs/vendor.rst

 Vendor Library
 ==============

-To help make setup faster and deployment easier, we pull all of our pure-Python dependencies into a "vendor library" (``kitsune/vendor``) and add them to the path in ``manage.py``.
+To help make setup faster and deployment easier, we pull all of our pure-Python dependencies into a "vendor library" (``kitsune/vendor``) in the kitsune repository and add them to the path in ``manage.py``.

 The vendor library used to be optional, with a virtualenv option available, as well.
 While it's still possible to install the compiled requirements in a